openzoom/deepzoom.py/README.txt

   0.1.0 (2009-03-23)
   ------------------
-  ÇFirst release.
-Nothing is new, or everything is new, depending on how you think about it.È -- Google
+  First release.
+Nothing is new, or everything is new, depending on how you think about it. -- Google